freefd/ssp-exporter/README.md

         code to collect data from a remote endpoint

-        if must also set the `self.last_balance` variable to a float value of the collected data, e.g.
+        it must also set the `self.last_balance` variable to a float value of the collected data, e.g.

         self.last_balance = float(balance)

+        or to appropriate service message if some error happened, i.e.

+        self.last_balance = self.messages['connection_error']

         >>
 ```